oldgalileo/shakti/README.md

 ```
 Every path piece contains at least a type, an ID, and one or more attributes.
 When you send a query for a basic path, the server responds with the attributes of the type-instance that matches the ID.

 We can use the show "Marvel's Agents of Shield" as an example, which has an ID of `70279852`.
-Shakti uses the type `video` for both movies and TV shows and distinguishes between them via attributes.
+Shakti uses the type `videos` for both movies and TV shows and distinguishes between them via attributes.
 To get the name of the show, the path would look like so:
 ```
 ...
     'paths': [
         [
-            "video",
+            "videos",
             "70279852",
-            "name",
+            "title",
         ],
     ]
 ...